OpenEvalProject/evals/manuscripts/elife-84778/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01ej9dk98 Department of Microbiology and Immunology, Doherty Institute, University of Melbourne Melbourne Australia
+1. Department of Microbiology and Immunology, Doherty Institute, University of Melbourne Melbourne Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))
-2. https://ror.org/02bfwt286 Infection and Immunity Program, Department of Microbiology and Biomedicine Discovery Institute, Monash University Clayton Australia
+2. Infection and Immunity Program, Department of Microbiology and Biomedicine Discovery Institute, Monash University Clayton Australia ([ROR:02bfwt286](https://ror.org/02bfwt286))
-3. https://ror.org/01ej9dk98 Biological Optical Microscopy Platform, University of Melbourne Melbourne Australia
+3. Biological Optical Microscopy Platform, University of Melbourne Melbourne Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))
-4. https://ror.org/03265fv13 School of Microbiology, University College Cork Cork Ireland
+4. School of Microbiology, University College Cork Cork Ireland ([ROR:03265fv13](https://ror.org/03265fv13))
-5. https://ror.org/03265fv13 School of Medicine, University College Cork Cork Ireland
+5. School of Medicine, University College Cork Cork Ireland ([ROR:03265fv13](https://ror.org/03265fv13))
-6. https://ror.org/03265fv13 APC Microbiome Ireland, University College Cork Cork Ireland
+6. APC Microbiome Ireland, University College Cork Cork Ireland ([ROR:03265fv13](https://ror.org/03265fv13))
-7. https://ror.org/0524sp257 School of Cellular and Molecular Medicine, University of Bristol Bristol United Kingdom
+7. School of Cellular and Molecular Medicine, University of Bristol Bristol United Kingdom ([ROR:0524sp257](https://ror.org/0524sp257))
-8. https://ror.org/01ej9dk98 Microbiological Diagnostic Unit Public Health Laboratory, Department of Microbiology and Immunology, Doherty Institute, University of Melbourne Melbourne Australia
+8. Microbiological Diagnostic Unit Public Health Laboratory, Department of Microbiology and Immunology, Doherty Institute, University of Melbourne Melbourne Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))

 † Corresponding author

 ## Abstract

 Staphylococcus aureus infections are associated with high mortality rates.
 Often considered an extracellular pathogen, S. aureus can persist and replicate within host cells, evading immune responses, and causing host cell death.
 Classical methods for assessing S. aureus cytotoxicity are limited by testing culture supernatants and endpoint measurements that do not capture the phenotypic diversity of intracellular bacteria.
-Using a well-established epithelial cell line model , we have developed a platform called InToxSa ( in tracellular tox icity of ) to quantify intracellular cytotoxic S. a ureus S. aureus phenotypes.
-Studying a panel of 387 S . aureus bacteraemia isolates, and combined with comparative, statistical, and functional genomics, our platform identified mutations in S. aureus clinical isolates that reduced bacterial cytotoxicity and promoted intracellular persistence.
+Using a well-established epithelial cell line model, we have developed a platform called InToxSa (intracellular toxicity of S. aureus) to quantify intracellular cytotoxic S. aureus phenotypes.
+Studying a panel of 387 S. aureus bacteraemia isolates, and combined with comparative, statistical, and functional genomics, our platform identified mutations in S. aureus clinical isolates that reduced bacterial cytotoxicity and promoted intracellular persistence.
 In addition to numerous convergent mutations in the Agr quorum sensing system, our approach detected mutations in other loci that also impacted cytotoxicity and intracellular persistence.
-We discovered that clinical mutations in ausA , encoding the aureusimine non-ribosomal peptide synthetase, reduced S. aureus cytotoxicity, and increased intracellular persistence.
+We discovered that clinical mutations in ausA, encoding the aureusimine non-ribosomal peptide synthetase, reduced S. aureus cytotoxicity, and increased intracellular persistence.
 InToxSa is a versatile, high-throughput cell-based phenomics platform and we showcase its utility by identifying clinically relevant S. aureus pathoadaptive mutations that promote intracellular residency.

 ## Introduction